progit/progit/pl/09-git-internals/01-chapter9.markdown

     $ git cat-file -p d670460b4b4aece5915caf5c68d12f560a9fe3e4
     test content

 Teraz, możesz dodać dane do Gita i pobrać je z powrotem.
-Możesz rownież to zrobić z danymi znajdującymi się w plikach.
+Możesz również to zrobić z danymi znajdującymi się w plikach.
 Dla przykładu, dodajmy plik do systemu kontroli wersji.
 Najpierw stwórzmy nowy plik i zapiszmy jego zawartość w bazie danych:

 <!-- Now, you can add content to Git and pull it back out again.
 You can also do this with content in files.
 For example, you can do some simple version control on a file.
 First, create a new file and save its contents in your database: -->